What is antenatal depression?

 - Eat well even if you don’t have much appetite.

-- Use the Tommy's Wellbeing Plan to think about how much support you will have.
+Use the Tommy's Wellbeing Plan to think about how much support you will have.

-We all dream of floating serenely through pregnancy, channelling a sense of calm for the growing baby inside us.
-But, often, the reality is somewhat different.
+We all dream of floating calmly through pregnancy, but many women feel more vulnerable or anxious.
 Try our practical tips to help you relax in pregnancy.

-Stress in pregnancy is not unusual.
-Here are some ideas for how you can relax and look after your emotional wellbeing when you’re pregnant.
+It’s natural to get a bit stressed when you’re pregnant.
+Here are some ideas for how you can relax and look after your emotional wellbeing.

 Pregnancy and having a baby can be an exciting and demanding time for women.
 If you have an existing or past mental health condition it brings extra challenges and you are at higher risk of relapse during this time than at others.

 Myths and facts about mental health